Transformations

 , the underlying ax.scene

-will have it's transformation function set to (log, indentity)
+will have it's transformation function set to (log, identity)

 which will propagate to the plots inside the axis/scene.